Asmi-Shetty/Finance_Operation_Agent/README.md

 - Invalid or out-of-sequence state transitions are rejected.
 - Rejection and clarification actions require reviewer comments.
 - The architecture is ready for external authentication and role-based authorization.
-- The application cannot automatically initiate a payment.
+- The application cant automatically initiate a payment.

 ## Current implementation status